alevit90/docker-nginx-filebeat-elastic-kibana-grafana/README.md

 ```

 Once it goes up, the curl container will take care of making a series of calls to nginx to general the log and create the index on elasticsearch via an -XPOST curl.
 Through the start.cmd script, the curl container will be removed to keep the environment clean.
-As soon as the cmd window is closed, you can access grafana to go to the nginx logs
+As soon as the cmd window is closed, you can access grafana to go to the nginx logs:

 ```shell
 http://localhost:3000